thiagosindra/higher-resolution-hypothesis/docs/hrh-paper.md

 Because DPM allows signals to propagate across partially overlapping microcircuits, sensory information that would normally remain segregated may interact.
 This explains reports of cross-sensory associations—such as sounds evoking color impressions or tactile sensations linked with visual patterns.
 This is not pathological blending but an expected outcome of distributed propagation across modality-specific boundaries.

+### Affective Amplification of Neutral Inputs

+In a branch-rich architecture with lagged inhibition, ordinary sensory inputs can **overlap into limbic and interoceptive circuits**.
+As a result, stimuli that are neutral or mildly valenced in neurotypical processing may feel **unexpectedly pleasant** or **disproportionately aversive**.
+Elevated persistence (τ) keeps these affective routes active longer, biasing subsequent appraisals.
+This is an architectural susceptibility, not a universal state—the degree of amplification depends on individual branching patterns, inhibitory timing, and current energy availability.

 ### Sensory Overload and Filtering Limitations

 With broader recruitment of neurons comes a reduction in selectivity.
 Irrelevant or repetitive stimuli can continue to propagate through distributed branches long after their relevance has passed.
 This yields the subjective experience of "too much input," as well as the objective difficulty in filtering background noise.
 The brain, in essence, keeps responding to everything because the same stimulus keeps reactivating overlapping routes.